 In time, the stems will become hollow.
 Parts of some tomato leaves may also turn black as a result of Tomato Pith Necrosis.

 There are many diseases that could cause your tomato plants to turn black.
 Luckily, there are also some steps you can take to prevent these problems.

 Choose Disease Resistant Tomato Varieties

 One of the best ways to avoid disease in the first place is to choose disease resistant tomato varieties.
-The description of a tomato variety in a catalog will indicate resistance to common diseases such as Fusarium Wilt.
+The seed catalog description of a tomato variety will often indicate resistance to common diseases, such as:

 Use Crop Rotation